Managing high blood pressure with chronic kidney disease stages 1-4

 If you check your blood pressure at home, make sure you have an arm blood pressure cuff.
 Cuffs that go around the wrist, finger, or other sites are not accurate.

 Arm blood pressure cuffs come in different sizes.
 It is important to get the right size cuff for accurate readings.
 You can figure out your cuff size by measuring your upper arm.
-Wrap a tape measure around at the midpoint and compare that number to a blood pressure cuff size chart.
+Wrap a tape measure around the midpoint and compare that number to a blood pressure cuff size chart.

 Managing high blood pressure